AndrewRyan135/IGVC/README.md

 # IGVC
 Spring 2019 IGVC Team code repository

+**IGVC directory contanins all documents for our teams duration of the project.**

 Working features of the provided code:
   * Manual Driving
   * Point Cloud and occupancy grid creation.